Travel …and sustainability

 Hi, I’m Kaitlin.
 This blog began as a place for me to share my travel photos and journals after I ditched my 9-5 and bought a 1-way ticket to see the world solo.
 I had BIG plans!
 I wanted to go everywhere… and I went far.
 I’ve been to all 50 states and 22 countries!

 I thought solo travel would be similar to vacations with friends and family… just without them.
 Without any expectations beyond that, I was shocked by the changes I endured.
 I did not know by exploring the world I would inevitably be exploring myself; figuring out who I was and evolving in the process.
 The plan was not to embark on my own Eat, Pray, Love story.
 I underestimated the true power of travel.
 The power of the world.

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”– Mark Twain

 This will continue to be a blog about travel…

-It’s a place to encompass a true sense of humanKIND.
+It is a place created to encompass and evolve humanKIND.

 To be free, you must conquer your fears.

-If you are more interested in embarking on your own solo travel adventure, click here for a boost of encouragement.
-This might just be a few solo weekends away from society- in nature, disconnnected; OR it could mean quitting your job and buying a 1 way ticket to somewhere on the opposite side of the globe.
-You can dip your feet in, or dive RIGHT in.
-I did a little of both… I dipped my feet in until I was ready to dive!
+If you are interested in embarking on a solo adventure click here for a boost of encouragement.
+This might be a few solo weekends away from society- in nature, disconnected; OR it could mean quitting your job and buying a 1-way ticket to somewhere on the opposite side of the globe.
+You can dip your feet in or go full plunge!
+I did a little of both… I dipped my feet in until I was ready to take that bigger leap.
 To read more about what lead up to me making that leap click here.